0x11c11e/machine-learning/README.md

-# machine-learning
-Machine Learning A-Z (Codes and Datasets)
+# a collection of algorithms and datasets in machine learning